emtee40/MediaDownloader/README.md

 Just check out my online version of the SoundCloud Downloader: http://soundcloud.r3d-soft.de

+## Upcoming version (1.1b)
+The upcoming version is 1.1b (Fresh-UI) which will include new features as well as a few tweaks and improvements.
+Here is a list:

+New features:

+* Added the option to save and load a DLC (Note: These DLCs are not equivalent to JDownloaders DLCs!!
+They are a simple plain text file separated per new-line)
+* You are now able to delete a url from the table by pressing DEL on your keyboard
+* A version checker is included, this features checks if your version is still up-to-date by checking the stable(!) release on http://download.r3d-soft.de (There is no beta release channel until now!)

+Fixed issues:

+* Fixed issues with Instagram (since they changed off their API a bit)
+* Fixed issues with MixCloud (since they changed their website)

 ## Current stable(!) version
 Currently there Version 1.0b (Fresh-UI) available for download at: http://download.r3d-soft.de